 The doctor may suspect bulimia after a physical exam and medical history.
 The doctor may ask about your dietary and exercise habits..

 Once bulimia is suspected other tests may be done to determine if the bulimia has caused an imbalance in the blood or heart.
 Tests may include: Blood tests—to look for chemical imbalancesElectrocardiogram

 (EKG)—to check for abnormal heart rhythms Drug screening—to check for drug use

 Copyright © Nucleus Medical Media, Inc.

-Other therapies may be less effective, but can help you to: Gain insight into the problemRecognize what triggers binging and purgingDevelop new coping skillsLearn and practice stress-management techniquesTalk about feelingsDevelop a more appropriate idea of thinnessDevelop healthier attitudes about eatingLearn to eat regularly to reduce the urge to binge
+Therapy can help reshape behaviors by helping to: Gain insight into the problemRecognize what triggers binging and purgingDevelop new coping skillsLearn and practice stress-management techniquesTalk about feelingsDevelop a more appropriate idea of thinnessDevelop healthier attitudes about eatingLearn to eat regularly to reduce the urge to binge

 Healthy attitudes about food and your body help prevent bulimia nervosa.
 Suggestions include: Maintain a rational approach to dieting and food.Accept a realistic body image.Take pride in what you do well.Set realistic goals.